axr2718/cs-4485/README.md

 # EHR De-Identification Tool

 ## 📌 Description
 This application enables users to de-identify text files containing Protected Health Information (PHI) efficiently and securely.
 It reads a given PHI-containing file, processes the text to remove or anonymize identifiable information (as specified in PHI.txt), and saves a de-identified version in the same directory.
+It also allows for re-identification of the de-identified file.

 ## 🛠 How to Use